 1. Documentation /

-We provide an integrated payments solution to get you up and running quickly, without setup costs or monthly fees.
-You get:
+We provide an integrated payments solution to get your WooCommerce store up and running quickly without setup costs or monthly fees.
+With WooPayments, you’ll get:

 • Credit and debit card acceptance.